-The Authority has adopted and maintains a complaints process to enable complaints about the Authority's activities to be considered and responded to.
+The Authority has adopted and maintains a formal complaints process to enable complaints about the Authority's activities to be considered and responded to.
 Information on how to use the complaints process is available on the Authority's website.
-Information on complaints received is considered by the Authority's officers and lessons for service improvement are identified wherever practicable.
-Only one complaint was referred to the Local Government and Social Care Ombudsman in the past year and that was closed after the initial enquiries with no further action.
+Information on complaints received is considered by the Authority's officers and lessons for service improvement are identified wherever practicable The number of complaints received remains low - fourteen this year, of which two were referred to the Local Government and Social Care Ombudsman; both were subsequently closed after initial enquiries with no further action.

 The Authority also deals with requests for information under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, and Subject Access Requests under Data Protection legislation.
 In March 2023 internal audit undertook an 'Information Governance - Records Management' audit which resulted in a finding of reasonable assurance.
-Officers will reflect and act on any issues and improvements identified by the audit and continue their review of the Authority's records management policies and practices, in tandem with the ongoing implementation of Microsoft Office 365, and in particular the use of SharePoint for document storage.
+Officers are in the process of reviewing all the Authority's records management policies and practices.
+SharePoint is now being used by all teams for document management and storage - this is a cloud-based system which provides greater security and more flexibility for home / mobile working.
 Continued developments in records management processes will lead to improvements in the Authority's compliance with Data Protection legislation and will streamline requests for information and improve the overall efficiency, effectiveness and security of our records management and ICT processes.

-The Authority is subject to a full and independent external audit of the financial management arrangements in place for 2022/23.
+The Authority is subject to a full and independent external audit of the financial management arrangements in place for 2023/24.
 Audit reports are issued by the External Auditors and Internal Auditors to be considered by the Authority's Resources, Audit and Performance Committee.

 In March 2017, the Resources, Audit and Performance Committee approved an Assurance Framework which specifies the sources of information on which the Authority relies to gain assurance that all key risks are identified and that controls are operating effectively.
-The Resources, Audit and Performance Committee on 7 March 2022 approved an Internal Audit Charter which clearly defined the purpose, authority and responsibility of the internal audit activity; at the same meeting the Committee also approved the Audit Plan for 2022/23.
+The Resources, Audit and Performance Committee on 6 March 2023 approved an Internal Audit Charter which clearly defined the purpose, authority and responsibility of the internal audit activity; at the same meeting the Committee also approved the Internal Audit Plan for 2023/24.

 Services are required to review policies and procedures to ensure those services are delivered, designed and continually monitored to meet the needs of the whole community.
 As part of its response to the original Landscapes Review, the Authority set up an officer group to review our approach to accessibility and diversity, both within the organisation and the geographic area, under the heading of 'New Forest Voices'.
-Meetings of the group continued into 2022/23 working around three streams - understanding, experiences and ways of working.
+Meetings of the group continued throughout 2023/24, working around three key streams - understanding, experiences and ways of working.